DGtal-team/DGtalTools-contrib/README.md

 Visualisation
 -------------

-This section, can contains all tools related to visualisation.
+This section, can contain all tools related to visualisation:
-Actually it contains this tool:

    - displayTgtCoverAlphaTS: to display alpha-thick segment given on a simple contour.